eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

 #### Use Local DNS Settings to Capture Traffic

-If the devices you want to connect are not able to be configured with the network information of the ioFabric installation, you may be able to capture the traffic coming from the devices by acting as the originally configured destination.
+If the devices you want to connect are not able to be configured with the network information of the ioFog installation, you may be able to capture the traffic coming from the devices by acting as the originally configured destination.
 By creating local DNS entries on the network, all of the traffic originally intended for a device cloud will end up in a container element.
 In some cases it will be easy to parse the traffic and make use of the data.
 In other cases you will be unable to decrypt secure traffic and may have no point of reference for parsing the information.

 This connection method requires you to open an external port on the container element, of course, in order to listen for incoming network traffic.